 - Mario, my other neighbor, has a small neighborhood auto shop.
 He is good with people and working with his hands.
 He doesn’t want to pay someone to invest in stuff he doesn’t understand, so he and his wife are building up a portfolio of homes they rent out.

 - I have another old friend from California who became a millionaire with both real estate and individual stocks.
 I once asked him if he would consider hiring a paid professional.
 He wasn’t scornful or anything; but he said there is nobody out there who cares as much about his portfolio as he, so why pay someone to do something he can learn to do himself?

 Investing is neither hard, nor all that time-consuming.
 In my opinion, it certainly is a lot easier than changing my car’s oil.
 Why pay someone to do what you can do yourself — especially when that cost constitutes a significant chunk of your income?

 Investing can be as simple as buying two or three index funds.
 Boom, you’re done.
 Why pay someone to do that for you?

 Their argument might be that they can bring their professional expertise to bear and make you more money.
 Here is not an opinion, but a fact: The vast majority of money managers fail to beat an S&P 500 index fund.
 Again, that is a fact, not an opinion.

 That fact leads to the question: Why pay someone to do worse than I can do by investing in the market?
 And doing that is easy: Simply buy two or three index funds and you are set to beat 70 to 80 of the paid professionals out there … for but a fraction of the cost.

 4. Increased risk

 All those stories about people losing their money in scams and bad investments?
-The vast majority of those scams involve financial advisers.
-You might argue your adviser is different; he is trustworthy.
+The vast majority of those scams involve financial advisors.
+You might argue your advisor is different; he is trustworthy.
 Their clients believed that about each and every one of the scammers.
 Just saying.